samirak93/ML_Tool/Readme.md

 $ bokeh serve --show ml

-# The app should automatically open on your default browser or you can view it at http://localhost:5006/ml
+# The app should automatically open on your default browser or you can view it at http://localhost:5006/ml_tool

 ```

 ### Docker

---- To be completed ---
+### Setup

+Install [Docker](https://docs.docker.com/install/) on your platform.

+### Building

+In the top level of this repository (where dockerfile is located), execute the command

+`docker build --tag ML_Tool .`

+### Running

+Execute the command to start the Docker container:

+`docker run --rm -p 5006:5006 -it ML_Tool`

+Now navigate to `http://localhost:5006` to interact with the application.

 ---